How to Do the Rabona in FIFA 22

 There’s no skill move on FIFA 22 quite like the Rabona.
 It’s a classic used by many casual and pro players to show off their skill abilities to the opposing player.
 The great thing about the Rabona is that you can use this skill move to both score goals and cross the ball in the box for your teammates to either volley or header the ball into the net.

-Whatever your aspirations might be, before you can do any of that, you first need to learn how to score and cross using the Rabona skill move and spend some time practicing.
+Whatever your aspirations might be, before you can do any of that, you first need to learn how to Rabona in FIFA 22.

 What is the Rabona Skill Move?

-The Rabona skill comes from South America.
+The FIFA 22 Rabona skill move comes from South America.
 The Rabona was first ever performed by the Brazilian legend Pelé during the São Paulo state championship way back in 1957.

 It is a technique in football where the player kicks the ball with the kicking leg, which is crossed behind the back of the standing leg.
 It’s one of the most advanced and difficult to execute skill moves in football.
 Luckily, it’s not so hard on FIFA 22.